What is a Guardian Home?

 How long is she with you when she has the litter?

 - She will come to us about a week before she is due with her litter.
 This gives her time to settle into our house, get used to seeing the whelping box.
 It is important that she becomes very comfortable with being in our house and being with us all the time.
 We do not want the mom to feel threatened by us when she is getting ready to whelp.
 She will go home after puppies are weaned.
-This will be between 6 and 7 weeks of age.
+This generally is between 5 to 7 weeks of age.
+It is often dependent on the mom and how the babies are progressing.

 Can we visit her when she has the puppies?